-Three different scenarios were analyzed for the drainage conditions for the project.
+Two different scenarios were analyzed for the drainage conditions for the project.

-The first scenario analyzes the historic conditions for Meridian Ranch.
-This condition has all of Meridian Ranch in the pre-development state; where the entirety of Meridian Ranch is modeled in its undeveloped, undisturbed condition, alternatively called the historic condition.
+The first scenario analyzes the historic conditions for the area.
+This condition has project site and tributary area in the pre-development state; where the tributary and downstream areas were modeled in its undeveloped, undisturbed condition, alternatively called the historic condition.

-The second scenario is the interim conditions scenario and it consists of the current existing conditions for all areas whether developed or undeveloped/historic with the addition of the Rex Road extension in the proposed developed condition.
+The second scenario is the proposed conditions scenario and it consists of the current existing conditions for the tributary areas whether developed or undeveloped/historic with the addition of the Rex Road extension in the proposed developed condition.
 The current existing conditions assume all approved projects tributary to the project are at full buildout.
 This condition was analyzed to ensure that the historic flow rates are approximated at the culverts crossing Eastonville Road.

-The final scenario analyzes the future build out conditions for the areas tributary to the project and to ensure the storm drain peak flow rates at the historic Eastonville Rd crossing locations downstream of this project approximate the peak historic flow rates.
+The future final scenario has not been included with this report as the future design of the remainder of Rex Road is to be designed by others.
+No design specifics have been made available for the future intersection of Rex Road and Eastonville Road.
+The future build out conditions for the areas tributary and downstream of the project could not be modeled accurately to ensure the storm drain peak flow rate and design at the Eastonville Rd crossing locations downstream of this project approximate the peak historic flow rates.